Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving all key information, formulae, links, and technical details:

-The exercises for Week 2 are optional but recommended to test knowledge and identify areas for additional study.
-The first exercise involves negating propositions, such as ∀x(x > 0) and ∃x(x^2 = 4x + 2), which can be solved using truth tables or logical reasoning.
-Another exercise asks students to rewrite sentences symbolically, including the statement "The product of any two real numbers x and y is negative," which can be expressed as ∀x∀y(x*y < 0).
-A third exercise requires students to prove that (¬¬p → q) ∨ (r → q) ≡ r → (p ∨ q) using logical reasoning.
-The fourth exercise asks students to show that ((R → S) → R) is a tautology without using truth tables, by analyzing the logical structure of the statement.
-The exercises cover various topics in logic, including first-order logic and proposition theory.
-Students are encouraged to refer to hints and tips on the next page for additional support or clarification.
+The exercises for Week 2 are optional but highly recommended to test knowledge and identify areas for additional study.
+The first exercise involves negating each proposition with x as an arbitrary integer, including (∀x)(x > 0) and (∃x)(x^2 = 4x + 2).
+Another exercise asks to rewrite the sentence "The product of any two real numbers x and y is negative" symbolically.
+The third exercise is to prove without truth tables that (¬¬p → q) ∨ (r → ¬q) ≡ r → q, as well as ((p∧q) ↔ q) ≡ (p→q).
+A fourth exercise requires proving without a truth table that (((R → ~S) → R) → S) is a tautology.
+The exercises cover concepts from first-order logic in Lesson 1.3 and 1.4, and the practice assignment and summative assessment for Week 2 are available.
+Students should review hints and tips and engage with the exercises to reinforce their understanding of the material.
+The discussion prompt and video conclusion at the end of the week provide opportunities for students to reflect on what they learned and share their experiences.

 ---